 Here is an example of a snowboarding jacket embodying the "Gorpcore" ethos (brand: Dimito Vertex).
 This is taken from a Manchester-based shop called This thing of ours.

 Do not forget that trends are not always about buying new stuff.
 They can give you the impulse to wear again stuff that has been sleeping in your closet for some time, or to wear it in different ways.
-Although the whole "old money/quiet luxury" fad sounded a bit ridiculous, it gave me a newfound appetite for straight chinos, polos and v-neck sweaters.
+Although the whole "old money/quiet luxury" fad sounded a bit ridiculous, it gave me a newfound appetite for that Ivy League look: straight chinos, polos and v-neck sweaters.
 Since I was already a fan of Japanese fashion which borrows a lot from this style, it was another reason for me to reach again for these items which are ideal for office wear.

-3 types of trends
+4 types of trends

 The case of Timberland 6-inch boots can also be mentioned.
 They make a come-back every 5 to 10 years and suddenly appear on everyone's feet and pop up on every feed.

-Hybrids of 2 already existing pieces.
-It is hard to generalise in the realm of fashion, but these trends are usually the ones you should stay away from (I am sure there are a couple of exceptions though).
+Now let's discuss another type of trend also sold as "new": hybrids of 2 already existing pieces.
+It is hard to generalise in the realm of fashion, but this is the main trend you may want to stay away from (I am sure there are a couple of exceptions though).

 Take capri pants for example.
 The youngest among you may not remember, but those were all the rage back in the 2000's.
 OK, maybe not "all the rage", but they were definitely worn by everyone and their mother.
 Hard to imagine today huh?
 Why do they get so much hate today?
 Well there is a case to be made about aesthetics but I do not want to start criticising the tastes of others.
 I believe there is room for every taste in fashion and if you like something, you should go for it as long as you style it tastefully.